-Although the interoceptive system is not completely understood, what we know is — sensory receptors (about 90% of these are free nerve endings) throughout the body located in the muscles, organs, bones, joints, etc send neural signals to the insula located deep in the brain.
+Although the interoceptive system is not completely understood, what we know is — sensory receptors (about 90% of these are free nerve endings) throughout the body located in the muscles, organs, bones, joints, etc send neural signals to the insular cortex located deep in the brain.

-The insula processes and decodes these messages and then alerts us to any changes in our body’s internal state.
+The insular cortex processes and decodes these messages and then alerts us to any changes in our body’s internal state.

 This also allows us to feel emotions – because our various emotional states cause different sensations inside the body which are decoded and allow us to understand how we’re feeling.